Stroke Related Cerebral Perfusion

 -

-Grey matter receives substantially more blood flow than white matter (by a ratio of around 6:1), reflecting higher metabolic demands.
-Cortical neurons are more vulnerable to hypoxia than neurons in lower brain regions, and irreversible neuronal injury can occur within 5 minutes of interrupted oxygen supply.
+🧩 Grey matter receives substantially more blood flow than white matter, reflecting its much higher synaptic and metabolic activity.
+Cortical neurons are especially vulnerable to hypoxia, and irreversible neuronal injury may begin within only a few minutes of severe interruption of oxygen delivery.

 -